menu icon

 Lay your bag flat over the fabric and cut out a matching square, leaving a 1-inch seam allowance.
 Sew the pieces together and then attach them to the inside of your bag.

-Does this bag work with the moss stitch?
+Does this Japanese knot bag crochet pattern work with the moss stitch?

 Yes!
 Using the moss stitch can give the bag more movement and stretch.
 Alternate sc and chains for a unique texture.

-Can I use any type of yarn for the bag?
+Can I use any type of yarn for the Japanese knot bag crochet pattern?

 Absolutely!
 Choose cotton, acrylic, or even wool.
 Using lighter yarns (like DK or sock yarn) will create a smaller, more delicate bag, while chunkier yarns will make it larger.
 Adjust based on your desired size.